SmartAgentProtocol/SmartAgents/YellowPaper.md

 LangchainJS will be the structure used to create the Smart Agent template.
 It allows us to combine six global functions necessary for all Smart Agents.

 - 1. Large Language Models (communication)
-- 2. Native knowledge base using Prompt Rank  (intelligence)
+- 2. Native knowledge base using Smart Contract Rank  (intelligence)
 - 3. Persistent memory of conversations, tasks, results, and updates (recall)
 - 4. Chains of tasks (actions)
 - 5. Data ingest, embedding and vector mapping (learning)